Wide-AdGraph: Detecting Ad Trackers with a Wide Dependency Chain Graph: Introduction

 \section{Introduction}

-The underlying business model of Internet growth that is mainly based on free access to online resources has driven a full industry of targeted advertisements that generate revenue for the content providers.
-These advertisements are delivered through online services that we name \emph{first-party} throughout the paper.
-These advertisement and related services are often served in the form of \emph{scripts} and sub-documents, {\em i.e.}, \emph{Iframes}, that are inserted in web pages in order to provide customized ads or to provide web analytics~\cite{lerner2016internet}.
-These tracking services track users' behavior in order to generate for the user customised ads, but at the cost of users' privacy.
+The underlying business model of Internet growth, which is mainly based on free access to online resources, has driven a full industry of targeted advertisements that generate revenue for the content providers.
+These advertisements and related services are delivered through online services, that provide customized ads or web analytics~\cite{lerner2016internet} by often inserting \emph{scripts} and sub-documents, {\em i.e.}, \emph{Iframes,} in web pages.
+These advertisement services are generally backed by tracking services that harvest users' behavior during their browsing experience in order to gather information for generating user profiles that will be leveraged to provide customized and targeted ads to the user.
+In the forthcoming, we will use the term \emph{first-party} to refer to the targeted website the user is visiting and use the term "{\em AdTracker}" to refer to both advertisement and added value services that are backed by trackers.
+We will use the term \emph{third-parties} to refer to any domain contacted by a first-party website that is different from its source domain.
+Some of these third-parties are among AdTrackers, and some of them are not.
+The ultimate goal is to classify the AdTrackers among third-parties.